 Nutrition research has uncovered some downright miraculous abilities in nature and in our bodies.
 I have always been struck by how much evidence already exists for the disease preventing and even life-extending qualities of antioxidants, phytonutrients, and proper amounts of vitamins, minerals, and the right fats.
 I wholly acknowledge the importance of lifestyle, exercise, and an individual’s genetic makeup in disease prevention and recovery, but it seems there is no non-communicable disease that the right proportions of nutrients cannot overcome, or at least help control.

 The antioxidants class at Everglades University had a whole section of the book dedicated to citing thousands well designed studies proving their power, but what did I see at the ASN conference?
 The opposite.
 One researcher conducted a meta-analysis on antioxidants and found that there was no sufficient evidence available to develop guidelines for antioxidant intake.
 The problem is, the meta-analysis reviewed randomized control trials using one antioxidant at a time.
-Why, as the only pre-undergrad in the room, was I the only one who seemed to know or care that antioxidants support each other, and never alone, and therefore cannot be studied in isolation?
+Why, as the only pre-undergrad in the room, was I the only one who seemed to know that antioxidants only work in support of each other, never alone, and therefore cannot be studied in isolation?

 The researcher even cited the infamous beta-carotene study, where cancer patients were given isolated beta carotene.
-The trial was cut short because many of the patients become increasingly ill and their cancer grew or spread quicker than before the beta-carotene.
+The trial was cut short because many of the patients became increasingly ill while taking it and their cancer grew or spread quicker than before the beta-carotene.
 She used this as one of the reasons why we shouldn’t recommend anti-oxidants to the general population.
-We SHOULD use this as one of the reasons why we shouldn’t test the natural world by isolating one small part of it in a lab.
-I realize that not only was I the only one without a degree at the conference, but it was also highly likely that I was the only one with an alternative medicine background.
+Turning the mirror onto herself, she would see that, instead, we SHOULD use this as one of the reasons why we shouldn’t test the natural world by isolating one small part of it in a lab.
+I realized that not only was I the only one without a degree at the conference, but it was also highly likely that I was the only one with any education in natural medicine.

 Since this was my first conference, I did not have the gall to stand up and question the researchers too heavily.
 Every time I did ask a question, they seemed to be quite adept at either side-stepping the important aspects of it, or waving off my concern as no big deal.
 When I make it to my next one, I will come prepared with an onslaught of studies contradicting their conflicted ones.
 I feel that doing so is one of my duties, because it appears to be an Achilles Heel of all that is wrong with nutrition research.
 Someone’s got to do it, and I didn’t see anyone else there waving the flag.